Digital Original: Guy “pays it forward” on his own birthday – gives officer $100 gift card

 “It’s about paying it forward,” says Shoemaker, who celebrated his 29th birthday on Wednesday.

-Shoemaker posted to social media the encounter with the police officer just moments after he gifted him $100 gift card to Sonic Resturant.
+Shoemaker posted to social media the encounter with the police officer just moments after he gifted him $100 gift card to Sonic Restaurant.

 “It wasn’t to boast – but to remind people that being kind is important – even if it’s to a stranger,” he explains.